tomhoover/guide-programming-fundamentals-in-python/guide.md

 	```
 	Here we’ve created a dictionary called `cat`.
 Each line contains a different cat attribute.
 Attributes have both a *key* (ex. `'name'`, `'weight'`, `'age'` etc) as well as a *value* (ex. `'Fluffy'`, `True`, `9.6` etc).
 Unlike assigning variables, which use an equals sign (`name = 'Fluffy'`), dictionary attributes use a colon and need to include a comma `,` after each value (`'name':'Fluffy',`)

-2. Add a print statement to view your Pypet in the console.
-Don't forget to first save your file and then run your file in the console by typing `python pypet.py` and pressing enter.
+2. Add a print statement to view your new Pypet dictionary in the console.

 	```py
 	cat = {